-Click to view and download the program and the posters.
+Click to view and download the program.

 A solidarity programme is drawn up every year.

 1. Solidarity requests are passed on by the groups to the collective